 The Order has a large number of Gifted members, but Mundanes have a strong presence as well.
-Many investigators and researchers lack the ability to directly experience the presence of the dead, although
+Many investigators and researchers lack the ability to directly experience the presence of the dead, although they have seen enough manifestations of angry ghosts to make them believers.

-Attributes: Most investigators have high mental Attributes, especially Perception and Intelligence.
-Necromancers tend to have g h i h Willpower а n d Perception scores.
+gators have high mental

+Attributes, especially

+Perception and

+Intelligence.

+Necromancers

+tend to have

+h i g h

+Willpower

+a n d

+Perception

+scores.